aman-batra-dev/Hyprland-dotfiles/Arch_Installation.md

      mkfs.btrfs /dev/<name-of-the-root-partition>
      ```
 We are done with creating our paritions and their filesystems.
 Now we have to load these partitions so that we can begin installing our packages into them.
 Before that we must understand a little more about storage systems.
 Partitions are by default not accessible until they are loaded by the OS.
-This loading of parition is called mounting.
+This loading of a partition is called mounting.
 Lets take an example: I created a drive to store all my games in my Windows system.
 By default Windows mount any drive as soon as one is detected.
 So I don't have to mount this partition by myself.
 Does this make Linux's manual mounting irrelevant? the answer is no. Linux allows their users to mount a parition manually or automatically.
+Its all about how you want your system to behave.

 Mounting Partitions:
 - ```bash
   mount /dev/<root-parition> /mnt
   ```

+  - As we know every command we ran till yet, was executed in the instance of Arch installed on the USB Pendrive.
+Hence we mount our root partition to ```mnt``` directory in our USB pendrive.
+What it means is if we want to access files inside the root partition we can simply access them by just opening the ```mnt``` folder.

 -  ```bash
    btrfs su cr /mnt/@
    btrfs su cr /mnt/@home